Lorentz-violating modifications to particle dynamics, thermodynamics and vacuum energy in bumblebee gravity: General properties

 \subsection{Transport in the kinetic picture: flux, diffusion and thermal conductivity}

 A convenient kinetic description of transport follows by combining: (i) the group velocity from the Modified Dispersion Relation (MDR) and (ii) a phenomenological mean free path $\ell_{\rm mfp}(r)$.
-For massless modes, the MDR implies the group velocity as shown in Eq. (\ref{masslessvelocity}),
+For massless modes, {the MDR obtained in Eq.~(\ref{metric}) implies} the group velocity as shown in Eq. (\ref{masslessvelocity}),

 which approaches $v_g\to 1/\sqrt{1+\lambda}$ asymptotically ($r\to\infty$) and vanishes at the horizon.

 \paragraph{Energy flux.} For an isotropic gas of massless bosons, the kinetic estimate for the radial energy flux reads